ni/semi-test-library-dotnet/Examples/source/Sequence/ConfigureAndForceSynchronizedAndAsynchronizedVoltageRamp/README.md

 # Hardware Level Sequencing (HLS) Voltage Ramp Example

-This example demonstrates how to use the Semiconductor Test Library (STL) extension methods for Hardware Level Sequencing (HLS) to run different force voltage sequences using ramps with NI-DCPower instruments.
+This example demonstrates how to use the Semiconductor Test Library (STL) extension methods for Hardware Level Sequencing (HLS) to run different force voltage sequences with an NI Source Measurement Unit (SMU).

 ## Overview

-The example showcases four different approaches for forcing voltage ramps on SMU pins:
+The example showcases four different approaches for forcing voltage ramp sequences on SMU pins:

 1. **ForceVoltageRamp**: Forces a basic voltage ramp sequence on specified SMU pins using `ForceVoltageSequence`.
 2. **ForceVoltageRampMeasureCurrent**: Forces a voltage ramp sequence and measures the resulting current after source completion.